 The end of a marriage or long-term relationship can be tough.
 But mediation can help you talk to your ex-partner to make important decisions together about your finances, home and children.

 Mediation is a non-judgemental environment that gives you the space and time to think about what’s important to you both.
 And if you have children, mediation can help you sort out the child access, maintenance and living arrangements that work for your whole family.

 With the right support, it’s possible to work through disagreements with your ex-partner and find a way forward without having to involve the courts.
 There are plenty of organisations that can give you information and advice, including the ones below.

-The Family Mediation Council can put you in touch with family mediators in your area.
+The Family Mediation Council.
+The council can put you in touch with family mediators in your area.

-The National Family Mediation offers family mediation in England and Wales.
+National Family Mediation.
+This organisation offers family mediation in England and Wales.

-Family Mediation NI provides family mediation in Northern Ireland.
+Family Mediation NI.
+This organisation provides family mediation in Northern Ireland.

-Relationships Scotland is a network of family mediators and other family support services in Scotland.
+Relationships Scotland.
+This a network of family mediators and other family support services in Scotland.

 Resolution.
 A network of family lawyers in England and Wales, who can help you find a family law solicitor in your area.

-Your local Law Centre can give you legal advice and guidance from within your community.
+Your local Law Centre.
+To get legal advice and guidance from within your community.

 The Law Society.
 The society can help if you’re worried about your ability to pay for legal advice.